yhoogstrate/flaimapper/README.md

 #### Combination

 In the first phase, align to targeted regions withing the genome (the ncRNAdb09 for example).
-In the second phase align all previously unmapped reads without any restriction to the full reference genome.
+In the next phase, align all unmapped reads as a classical RNA-Seq experiment to the reference genome.

 *	Pro's: you solve the issues addressed above.
-*	Con's: the alignment will take more time the and methodology is more complex which will require advanced scripting.
+*	Con's: the alignment will take more time the and methodology is more complex which will probably require advanced scripting.

+Some aligners have a related feature implemented: an indexed transcriptome besides the indexed reference genome.
+You might think of tophat's "<CODE>--transcriptome-index</CODE>" and RNA-STAR's "<CODE>sjdbGTFfile</CODE>".
+However, idealy you want to have a three phase alignment: (1) ncRNAs, (2) transcriptome, (3) entire genome.
+We are not aware of a tool that is capable of doing this (yet).

 ### Trim adapters